ralph-e-boy/cercapix/readme.md

 - If the GPS does not have a good fix, the map region zoom level is wonky
 - iPad UI needs work
 - If left running for a long time, images fail to download.
 This probably has something to do with the not-very-robust ImageView category running out of retries.
 - Sometimes results appear outside of the user-defined search radius.
-Without getting out my cartography tools, I am guessing this is on istagram's side ;-)
+Without getting out my cartography tools, I am guessing this is on instagram's side ;-)